 Islam radicalized this doom and gloom concept of fasting, into an enlightened concept of self-purification.
 The month of fasting in Islam is a month of worship Muslims welcome each year with energy and happiness.
 This is contrary to the atmosphere of mourning.

-“O ye who believe, fasting is prescribed for you during a fixed number of days as it was prescribed for those before you, so that you may safeguard yourselves against every kind of ill and become righteous.
-But whoso from among you should be ailing, not being permanently incapacitated, or should be on a journey, shall complete the reckoning by fasting on a corresponding number of other days; and for those who find fasting a strain hard to bear is an expiation, the feeding of a poor person, if they can afford it.
+“O ye who believe, fasting is prescribed for you as it was prescribed for those before you, so that you may safeguard yourselves against every kind of ill and become righteous.
+The prescribed fasting is for a fixed number of days, but whoso from among you should be ailing, not being permanently incapacitated, or should be on a journey, shall complete the reckoning by fasting on a corresponding number of other days; and for those who find fasting a strain hard to bear is an expiation, the feeding of a poor person.
 Whoso carries through a good work with eager obedience, it is the better for him.
 If you possess the knowledge, you would realize that it is better for you that you should fast.”

 During the day, apart from restraining from food and water, all Muslims are particularly exhorted to refrain from vain talk, quarrels or fights, or from any such occupation as is below the dignity of a true believer.
 No indulgence in carnal pleasure is allowed; even husband and wife during the day lead separate lives, except for the formal human relationship familiar to all people.

-The Holy Prophet(saw) reminded him specifically of his responsibilities in the area of human relationship; ‘Do your duty to God as well as to the creation of God equitably’ was the advice.
-To some, after their insistent petulant begging, he permitted optional fasts only in the style of David(as), peace be upon him.
-The Holy Founder of Islam told them that it was the practice of David to fast one day and abstain from doing so the next.
-Throughout his life, after he made this vow, he kept the fast on alternate days.
-So the Holy Prophet(saw) said, ‘I can only permit you that much and no more.’
+The Holy Prophetsa reminded his followers specifically of their responsibilities in the area of human relationship; ‘Do your duty to God as well as to the creation of God equitably’ was the advice.
+To some, after their insistent petulant begging, he permitted optional fasts only in the style of Davidas.
+He told them that it was the practice of Davidas to fast one day and abstain from doing so the next.
+Hence the Holy Prophetsa said, ‘I can only permit you that much and no more.’
 The institution of fasting is extremely important because it cultivates the believer in almost every area of his spiritual life.
 Among other things, he learns through personal experience about what hunger, poverty, loneliness, and discomforts mean to the less fortunate sections of society.
-Abstention from even such practices during the month of Ramadhan as are permissible in everyday life plays a constructive role in refining the human character.
+Abstention from even such practices during the month of Ramadan which are otherwise permissible in everyday life plays a constructive role in refining the human character.

 The Author is the General Secretary of AMWSA, Kolkata & a Member of Noorul Islam Committee Lajna, Kolkata.